moxiegirl/docs.docker.com/DEPLOYMENT.md

 #### A note about substitution

-The values for all keys will be run through Python's string formatting, appliying the dictionary itself as the source for other values.
+The values for all keys will be run through Python's string formatting, applying the dictionary itself as the source for other values.
 E.g.: a value of `content/{name}` for the `target` and `foo` for the `name` will result in `target` resolving to the value `content/foo`.

 ---